joey-qytyku/OS-90-fixed/docs/Manual/3 Memory/5_MemMap.md

 OS/90 preallocates all page tables of the virtual address space and never extends it.

 Remapping memory takes a subchain range to perform the mapping on so that dynamic structures can be efficient.
 It is not necessary to change the base address being used.

+This API is used to implement the more complex memory management features.

 Listing:

 ```